-Both fish oil and black seed oil are also beneficial according to a 2018 mice study, which found that this combination was “the most promising hepato-regenerative and reno-protective formula among the different groups.”
+Both omega-3 fish oil and black seed oil are also beneficial according to a 2018 mice study, which found that this combination was “the most promising hepato-regenerative and reno-protective formula among the different groups.”

 The combination worked by reducing liver and kidney injury, exerting “anti-inflammatory and antioxidant activity.”

-There is some evidence to suggest that probiotics could help with liver regeneration.
+There is some evidence to suggest that probiotics could also help with liver regeneration.
 In one randomised, double-blind placebo-controlled study, a combination of probiotics and fibres “were able to increase liver function capacity in patients after standard hepatectomy (surgical liver removal).”